medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 #### 2.6.1 The status element
 The code system [narrative status](http://hl7.org/fhir/narrative-status) defines the codes for the status element.

-In MedCom FHIR Messages the code system musts be: "additional" meaning that it is covering the code: extension and allowing for more human readable text in the div element than is produced by: generated and extension.
+In MedCom FHIR Messages the status of the narrative text shall be "generated", unless other is specified.
+This status allows the narrativ text to include structured data and the defined extension in the div element.

 A narrative in MedCom FHIR Messages can not be of code: empty.